jmcarnahan/socal-genai-agents/README.md

 ## Introduction

-The SoCal GenAI Agents project aims to create intelligent agents that can assist with various tasks specific to Southern California.
-These agents leverage state-of-the-art AI technologies to provide valuable insights and automation.
+This project contains sample code using Streamlit and OpenAI Assistants API.

 ## Features

-- **Custom AI Models**: Tailored AI models for specific tasks.
+- **Custom AI Models**: Tailored Agents for specific tasks.
+The agents are:
-- **Scalable Architecture**: Easily deployable and scalable infrastructure.
+  - Simple: Respond like Shakespeare
+  - Spreadsheet: Use the attached spreadsheet and code interpreter to respond
+  - Tool: Uses a python function to to process two numbers
+  - Google Spreadsheet: Uses sql to query a remote Google spreadsheet to respond
+  - Message Action: Like Google Spreadsheet but will also email results
-- **User-Friendly Interface**: Intuitive interfaces for interaction with AI agents.
+- **User-Friendly Interface**: Intuitive interfaces using Streamlit for interaction with gents.

 ## Installation